How do I become a trustee?

 We are seeking:

-Currently we have two vacancies.
-If you are a resident of Rhodes, rural Marshall county, or Melbourne, please apply.
+Currently we have no vacancies.
+If you are a resident of Rhodes, rural Marshall county, or Melbourne, you can apply to be the first candidate for a relevant opening.

 All levels of education and any sets of skill/experience are welcome.
-To fulfill a gender-balanced board, we are seeking at least one male or GNC person.
+To fulfill a gender-balanced board, we wish to include at least one male or GNC person.
 You do not have to be a frequent library user to join.

 Contact us to learn more and apply: